Droulard/Dynatrace-ActiveGate/README.md

 =========
 <strong>NOTE: </strong> This is only for Linux, Windows will be supported in a future version

-<strong>Purpose: </strong> Automate the process of downloading and configuring the Dynatrace ActiveGate
+<strong>Purpose: </strong> Automate the process of downloading and configuring the Dynatrace Environment ActiveGate

 Requirements
 ------------